-We strongly encourage family vacations to be taken during scheduled school vacation periods, as in-class activities, experiences, and discussions cannot be replicated when missed.
-When a family trip does occur during school days, please send a written notice to the child's classroom teacher and notify the school health room.
+We strongly encourage family vacations to be taken during scheduled school vacation periods as there are enormous amounts of daily discussions/activities at each grade level that cannot be replicated once the student returns following a vacation.
+When a family trip will occur during school days, please send a written notice to the child's classroom teacher and notify the school health room ahead of time.